Later Days: Wango Tango & The Los Angeles Years

 In January 2009, the band recruited Paul Martello to play bass.
 The foursome played multiple shows at The Canyon Club, El Rey Theatre, Whisky a Go Go, Troubador and a sold-out show at the Knitting Factory.
 In 2010, Los Angeles based radio station KIIS FM named Later Days the winner of their Taco Bell Breakout Star contest where they won $10,000 and a spot to play their annual Wango Tango concert.
 From a video submission Later Days was picked to perform in the semi-finals at Universal CityWalk and then went on to win the finals one week later.
 After their performance at Wango Tango, online music blog "I Am Pop Culture" featured them as a band to keep an eye out for calling them, "great entertainers" and "really exciting to watch on stage."
 Noted Upstate New York blogger Jeanie DiNapoli from Times Union (Albany) called their KIIS win "the big break they have been waiting for."
 Their single P.C.H.
 (Hustle This Place) is currently in rotation on KIIS.

-On April 9, 2011, they garnered over 100,000 online votes to win the LA Kings Live Music Nights contest to become the first act to perform live music during the intermission of an LA Kings game.
+On April 9, 2011, they garnered over 100,000 online votes to win the LA Kings Live Music Nights contest to become the first act to perform live music during the intermission of a Los Angeles Kings game.
 It marked the fourth time they played the Staples Center in less than a year.